 - Discounts are available for the prepayment of taxes.
-Click here to see the 2018 discount rates.
+Click here for 2023 Tax Discount Rates

 Property assessments are determined on an annual basis.
-The values are determined by the provincial assessment services branch offices and are based on market values for the most part with the exception of some types of commercial property, which may be valued by different methods.
-If you disagree with the value of assessment on your property, you can appeal your assessment, which is included on your assessment notice.
+The values are determined by the provincial assessment services branch offices and are based on market values.
+If you disagree with the value of assessment on your property, you can appeal your assessment.
+The appeal process is outlined below.
 The amount of annual taxes on the tax notice cannot be appealed.